vcl/vcl/modules/flex-grid/README.md

 ## Usage

 Flexbox based layout primitives that can solve almost all layout challenges.
-A flex container can render its content either horizontal with the container class `vclHor` or vertical with the container class `vclVer`.
+A flex container can render its content either horizontal with the container class `row` or vertical with the container class `col`.

 [basic example](/demo/example-basic.html)

 The size of a grid is determined by its content.
-You can add the `vclFlex` class to let the cell take the available space.
-Multiple `vclFlex` cells distribute the space equally.
+You can add the `flex` class to let the cell take the available space.
+Multiple `flex` cells distribute the space equally.
-Additionally a twelve cell grid is provided via the `vclFlex-1` to `vclFlex-12` classes.
+Additionally a twelve cell grid is provided via the `flex-1` to `flex-12` classes.
 It allows to define the amount of space a cell uses.

-e.g. `<div class="vclFlex-6">` takes half of the available space.
+e.g. `<div class="flex-6">` takes half of the available space.

 [size example](/demo/example-size.html)